I see you are located in Ohio, but I live out of state. Can you help me with my travel plans?

 When I contact you about planning a trip, how long does it take for you to respond?

-Depending on what time you contact me during the day, I generally respond that same day but during the evening hours.
 Once we have spoken and you have told me a little bit about yourself and what you are looking for, I usually need 24-48 hours to conduct my research and assemble price quotes for various vacation options.
 More intricate vacations, destination weddings, and custom packages might take slightly longer because I will need to contact suppliers and speak with the departments that handle these sorts of travel plans.
+Busy season might also warrant slightly longer research times.

 Can’t I just book my own vacation on the Internet?